 - the ball is carried or thrown out of bounds

 - a timeout is called

 A rotation is a substitution strategy used by coaches to maximize their top player's performance.
-Rotations are defined schedules that coaches make that show how much playing time each player gets.
+Rotations are defined schedules that coaches make that determine how much playing time each player will get in a game.
 Rotation plans not only factor in playing time, but also break time.
 It is important for the star players of a team to rest, and for other players to gain experience on the court.
 In a typical 48-minute NBA game, starting players get about 25-35 minutes per game.